AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * In [!DNL Dynamic Media] [!UICONTROL Viewer Preset Editor], when Shadow Color and Border Color are not present, the inputs are disabled using the disabled property.
 Keyboard users are not able to focus the input and screen readers do not announce the state for the control as disabled.
 * In [!DNL Dynamic Media], in the interface to create a new video encoding profile, the [!UICONTROL Smart Crop Ratio] option is labelled for accessibility so that screen readers announce it appropriately.

+* You can now access the reference list controls in [!DNL Experience Manager Assets] using a keyboard.

 The following issues are fixed in [!DNL Assets]:

 * When a user of the contributor group navigates to the DAM assets repository, an exceptionable `POST` request is triggered for creating a collection.
 This `POST` request fails and reflects an error in the logs (NPR-37171).